 Features

-Solenoid valves function using two main components: a solenoid coil and a valve.
-The coil is a magnetized wire coil that comes alive from a series of electrical charges and then emits a current flow.
-This current flow generates a magnetic field that converts electrical energy into mechanical to move the actuator.
-The actuator is an extension of the valve; it, along with an attached string, is responsible for moving the valve from an opened to closed position.
+Solenoid valves operate through two primary components: a solenoid coil and a valve.
+The coil is a magnetized wire that springs to life with electrical charges, emitting a current that creates a magnetic field.
+This field transforms electrical energy into mechanical energy, moving the actuator.
+The actuator, an extension of the valve with an attached string, shifts the valve between open and closed positions.

 Types

-1. Material being controlled, like solenoid water valves and solenoid air valves
+Material Being Controlled: Examples include solenoid water valves and solenoid air valves.

-2. Valve construction/design, like proportional solenoid valves, 3-way solenoid valves and plastic solenoid valves
+Valve Construction/Design: Types include proportional solenoid valves, 3-way solenoid valves, and plastic solenoid valves.

-3. How they are powered, like 12-volt solenoid valves and pneumatic solenoid valves
+Power Source: Examples include 12-volt solenoid valves and pneumatic solenoid valves.

 Solenoid Water Valve

-Solenoid water valves, also called hydraulic solenoid valves, direct water flow with pilot-operated, normally open valves.
+Also known as hydraulic solenoid valves, these valves direct water flow using pilot-operated, normally open mechanisms.

 Solenoid Air Valve

-Solenoid air valves, also called gas solenoid valves, air valves or pneumatic solenoid valves, regulate air and gas flow with diaphragms and gas pressure.
-They are able to maintain both regular pressures, like those maintained for home heating and cooling, and extremely high pressures, like those regulated for power tool operation.
+Also called gas solenoid valves, air valves, or pneumatic solenoid valves, they regulate air and gas flow with diaphragms and gas pressure.
+They can handle both regular pressures, like those for home heating and cooling, and extremely high pressures, like those for power tool operation.

 Proportional Solenoid Valve